Jezail: Anglo-Afghan Wars

 Group of Pashtun Tribesmen (Afridi) fighters in 1878, pictured with their jezails, during the Second Anglo-Afghan War.

 During this period, the jezail was the primary weapon used by the Pashtuns and was used with great effect during the First Anglo-Afghan War.
 The range and accuracy of jezail, combined with the sniping tactics of the Afghans, made it superior to the British Brown Bess smoothbore muskets.
 The latter was effective at no more than 150 yards, and unable to be consistently accurate beyond 50 yards.
 Because of their advantage in range, Pashtun marksmen typically used the jezail from the tops of cliffs along valleys and defiles during ambushes.
-Sir Charles Napier claims that jezail was overall the superior weapon.
+Sir Charles Napier claims however that the musket was overall the superior weapon.
 The jezailchees repeatedly inflicted heavy casualties on the British during their 1842 retreat from Kabul to Jalalabad.

 In the First Anglo-Afghan War the British established a cantonment outside of Kabul with dirt walls approximately waist high.
 Surrounding the cantonment were several abandoned forts which, although out of range of British muskets, were close enough for jezail fire.
 When ghazi and other Pashtuns forces besieged Kabul and the cantonment, they occupied the forts and used them to snipe at British forces from a safe range.
 The Pashtun marksmen typically fired jezail while entrenched in a pushtah (individual rampart made of rocks).

 A description from the British Library dating to the First Anglo-Afghan War:

 Afghan snipers were expert marksmen and their juzzails fired roughened bullets, long iron nails or even pebbles over a range of some 250 metres.
 The Afghans could fling the large rifles across their shoulders as if they were feathers and spring nimbly from rock to rock.

 At any rate, the British histories that focus on the claimed superiority of the jezail as weapon do not explain the failures of the jezailchis to halt British offensives in 1842.